Stress, muskelspenning og stram fascie – hvordan støtte kroppen med magnesium og kollagen Aarja Health Norge

 Glycine has a calming effect on the nervous system and can support the body's ability to shift from activation to recovery.
 This makes Magnesium Glycinate especially relevant for stress-related muscle tension and tight fascia.

-Collagen is the body's most important structural protein and constitutes the very building block in tendons, ligaments, and fascia.
-When the body is subjected to consistent strain, sufficient access to collagen and relevant amino acids is crucial for repair and maintenance of connective tissue.
+Collagen is the body's most important structural protein and forms the very building blocks of tendons, ligaments, and fascia.
+When the body is subjected to consistent strain, sufficient availability of collagen and relevant amino acids is crucial for the repair and maintenance of connective tissue.

-Aarja Health's collagen supplement contains hydrolyzed type 2 collagen from chicken cartilage, which is the cartilage most similar to human cartilage and therefore provides the body with building blocks like glycine and proline – key components in our connective tissue.
+Aarja Health’s collagen supplement contains hydrolyzed collagen type 2 from chicken cartilage, which is the cartilage most similar to human cartilage and therefore provides the body with building blocks like glycine and proline – key components of our connective tissue.

-Although collagen is not a quick fix for perceived tightness, it can be an important part of a long-term strategy for:
+Although collagen is not a quick solution for perceived tightness, it can be an important part of a long-term strategy for:

-- To contribute to better recovery under high strain
+• To help improve recovery under high strain

-For optimal collagen synthesis, sufficient vitamin C through diet is also important.
+For optimal collagen synthesis, sufficient vitamin C intake through diet is also important.

 Not all collagen is the same.
-Most collagen supplements on the market contain type 1 and 3, which primarily support skin and general connective tissue.
-However, if the goal is to support joints, cartilage, and structures exposed to pressure and strain – type 2 collagen is much more targeted.
+Most collagen supplements on the market contain types 1 and 3, which primarily support skin and general connective tissue.
+However, if the goal is to support joints, cartilage, and structures exposed to pressure and strain – collagen type 2 is much more targeted.

 Type 2 is the dominant collagen type in joint cartilage.
 This tissue acts as the body's shock absorber and ensures smooth movement between joint surfaces.
-With regular strain, whether running, strength training, or an active daily life, cartilage tissue is continuously broken down and rebuilt.
+With regular strain, whether from running, strength training, or an active lifestyle, cartilage tissue is continuously broken down and rebuilt.
 For this process to work optimally, the body needs the right building blocks.

-For those who feel joint stress, experience tightness around strained areas, or want to prevent wear over time, hydrolyzed collagen type 2 can be a more strategic choice than traditional collagen products.
+For those who experience joint stress, tightness around strained areas, or want to prevent wear over time, hydrolyzed collagen type 2 can be a more strategic choice than traditional collagen products.

 It's not just about adding collagen – but about adding the right type of collagen.